 Finally, in respect of its billing system which is currently undergoing an upgrade, JT comments that it is commonly understood that out of scope elements add to the time and cost of the upgrade.
-However, the IN for WLR was issued in November 2012, and proposals for WLR were on the table for some time before that, giving JT ample opportunity to scope its project accordingly and avoid substantial additional costs.
+However, the IN for WLR was issued in November 2012, and proposals for WLR have been on the table for some time before that, giving JT ample opportunity to scope its project accordingly and avoid substantial additional costs.
 CW operates a similar billing system to JT, and will need to make similar changes to accommodate WLR but on a system that is already in place.
-It is likely that retrospective changes made to an existing system will be more expensive than changes made to a new system prior to installation.
-CWG has previously indicated that the cost would be minimal in terms of its impact on any CBA.
-In addition, the GCRA would expect that in the course of discussions between operators regarding implementation of WLR in coming months, CWG and JT will be able to take advantage of the fact that they now operate the same billing system, and may therefore share the burden of procuring or developing upgrades to allow for WLR.
+It is likely that retrospective changes made to an existing system will be more expensive than changes made prior to installation.
+CW has previously indicated that the cost would be minimal in terms of its impact on any CBA.
+In addition, the JCRA would expect that in the course of discussions between operators regarding implementation of WLR in coming months, CWG and JT will be able to take advantage of the fact that they now operate the same billing system, and may therefore share the burden of procuring or developing upgrades to allow for WLR.

-6. Final Decision
+6. Decision

-The GCRA has decided that the fixed telecommunications licence of Cable and Wireless Guernsey Limited will be modified to mandate the offer of WLR to Other Licensed Operators, as set out in Annex C.
+The licence of JT (Jersey) Limited shall be modified to mandate the offer of WLR to Other Licensed Operators, as set out in Annex C to this Notice.

-WLR will be made available to all OLOs by 7 November 2013, with the pricing to be determined between CWG and OLOs.
-Should they be unable to agree, then the appropriate wholesale prices will be determined by the GCRA.
+WLR will be made available to all OLOs by 7 November 2013, with the pricing to be determined between the JT and OLOs.
+Should they be unable to agree, then the appropriate wholesale prices will be determined by the JCRA.

-In reaching this decision and considering the potential benefits of introducing WLR, the GCRA notes the availability of WLR worldwide, the ability it offers for other licensed operators and potential new entrants to offer services economically while building a customer base and the ability for service providers to bundle products and offer customers a single bill.
+In reaching this decision and considering the potential benefits of introducing WLR, the JCRA notes the availability of WLR worldwide, the ability it offers for other licensed operators and potential new entrants to offer services economically while building a customer base and the ability for service providers to bundle products and offer customers a single bill.

-The ability to offer a single bill for the full range of telecommunications services appears to provide a significant benefit to customers and, the absence of significant bundling activity in the islands in fixed telecom services, other than by JT, is evident from our initial research.
-Where it does happen, the reduction in overall charges can be substantial and this is a significant opportunity that the GCRA believes should be extended to all operators and customers in the Channel Islands.
+The ability to offer a single bill for the full range of telecommunications services appears to provide a significant benefit to customers, and the absence of significant bundling activity in the islands in fixed telecom services, other than by JT, is evident from our initial research.
+Where it does happen, the reduction in overall charges can be substantial, and this is a significant opportunity which the JCRA believes should be extended to all operators and customers in the Channel Islands.

-As stated in the DD, it also appears to the GCRA there are further benefits to competition in removing the obligatory relationship which currently exists between the incumbent and all fixed-line customers for line rental regardless of who they take their calls or broadband services from.
+As stated in the IN, it also appears to the JCRA there are further benefits to competition in removing the obligatory relationship which currently exists between the incumbent and all fixed-line customers for line rental regardless of who they take their calls or broadband services from.
 As explained already in this and previous documents, this weakens the relationship of an entrant with its customers.